‘BitParts’ is the digital archive of a drawing project and handmade dataset, explored online at https://bitparts.net

 Over two and a half years, from October 2019, I made a drawing, colour tile and description of 5279 things, materials, experiments and fragments from my studio.
-Using pencil, biro, felt-pen and techniques associated with breaking out of habitual thinking, I modelled in a slow, analogue way what goes on when a dataset is created.
-Next, I digitised the drawings and descriptions, classifying each thing by type, category, and how literally or abstractly it was represented by the ‘data’.
+Using pencil, biro, felt-pen, and techniques associated with breaking out of habitual thinking, I modelled in a slow, analogue way what goes on when a dataset is created.

-Taking a position of methodical irreverence, ‘BitParts’ pushes at the edges of our understanding of what data is.
-Drawing on my experience as a data analyst I challenge what I see as common misconceptions around data: that it is collected (rather than created), that it is objective, that it is absolute, that it speaks.
+Taking a position of methodical irreverence, I draw on my experience as a data analyst to challenge what I see as common misconceptions around data: that it is collected (rather than created), that it is objective, that it is absolute, that it speaks.
 By framing drawing as data I emphasise creative, human inputs into data and the abstract thought necessary to make, and question, meaning.

 The process of making the drawings and descriptions was guided by three rules: